Frequently Asked Questions

 Why do I need to see a counselor?

 Although meeting with a counselor is not mandatory, it is highly recommended especially because you have been out of school for a while.
 A counselor can help you define your goals and set up an educational plan.
 Counselors offer academic, career and personal counseling.
 Our counselors provide semester-by-semester assistance in your class selections and help with career clarification.
 The counselors are particularly sensitive to the problems encountered by the adult student and work closely with adult students in an encouraging and supportive way.
 They have a wealth of information and experience to draw from to help you with any barrier you may encounter while pursuing your education here at COC.
-We have two counselors who work closely with adult reentry students, Connie Perez and Carolyn Powell.
-Check our Adult Reentry Counselors page for their contact information.
+We have a counselor who work closely with adult reentry students, Connie Perez .
+Check our Adult Reentry Counselor page for contact information.

 Make a Counseling Appointment

 I have taken many college classes previously, how do I know they will still count?

 It is common for adult students to have completed many college courses prior to coming back to school.
 The majority of the classes taken here or at another accredited college will still count towards your present educational goals.
 The best thing to do is to bring a copy of all your college courses with you when you come in to see a counselor.
 Your counselor can give you an idea of what classes will work with your current academic or career technical major.
 A counselor can also recommend a formal evaluation of all academic work so you can begin to receive college credit towards your current educational goal and increase your transferrable grade point average.